On the free energy of vector spin glasses with non-convex interactions: Introduction

-\end{theorem} We understand that the assumption of convergence of $\bar F_N$ to $f$ is pointwise, that is, for every $(t,q) \in \R_+ \times \mcl Q_1$, we assume that $\lim_{N \to \infty} \bar F_N(t,q) = f(t,q)$.
-As will be explained in Propositions~\ref{p.barF_N_Lip} and~\ref{p.precompact}, the function $\bar F_N$ is Lipschitz in its arguments, with a Lipschitz constant that is uniformly bounded in $N$, so the existence of subsequential limits is a consequence of the Arzelà-Ascoli theorem (and pointwise convergence on a dense subset of $\R_+\times \mcl Q_1$ implies convergence everywhere).
+\end{theorem} As will be explained in Propositions~\ref{p.barF_N_Lip} and~\ref{p.precompact}, the function $\bar F_N$ is Lipschitz in its arguments, with a Lipschitz constant that is uniformly bounded in $N$, so the fact that the sequence $(\bar F_N)_{N \ge 1}$ has convergent subsequences is a consequence of the Arzelà-Ascoli theorem.
 The assumption of convergence could be weakened to a local statement around the point $(t,q)$ for which we want \eqref{e.main1.sg} to hold, but we prefer to refrain from doing so for clarity.
 As shown in Proposition~\ref{p.1st_stronger_id}, one can also represent the limit free energy at $(t,q)$ as a critical value of the function in~\eqref{e.parisi-type.functional}.

 In fact, for most choices of $(t,q)$, we can identify an explicit choice for the critical point~$(q',p)$ appearing in Theorem~\ref{t.main1}, which is expressed in terms of the limit free energy~$f$.
 Readers who are familiar with the method of characteristics (or see \cite[Section~3.5]{HJbook}) may guess our choice of $(q',p)$: since the derivative of the solution ought to be constant along the characteristic line, we aim to choose $q'$ so that $\dr_q f(t,q) = \dr_q \psi(q')$, and thus $p = \dr_q \psi(q') = \dr_q f(t,q)$.